elcabong/ace-encode-web/README.md

 sudo service apache2 restart

+make the web and ripping directory.
+THIS IS HARD CODED IN THE /ace-encode/ files.  do not change unless you know what you are doing

+sudo mkdir /var/www/DiskRipper

+set permissions for Ripping folder (2 users need permissions, the user ripping disks and www-data):
+option 1 (permissions for all):
+sudo chmod -R 0777 /var/www/DiskRipper

+option 2 (specific permissions):
+sudo chmod -R 0775 /var/www/DiskRipper
+sudo chown -R www-data:www-data /var/www/DiskRipper
+sudo usermod -a -G www-data {USERNAME}

+where {USERNAME} is the user you are logged in with and will be running the ripping software with

 git clone git://github.com/elcabong/ace-encode-web.git /var/www/DiskRipper

-for ubuntu 14+, or if this is the only web service this server is hosting, you will need to change the default000.conf virtual host to point to this directory, or make a new specific virtual host.  this is because ther eare hard coded paths in the /ace-encode/ files
+for ubuntu 14+, or if this is the only web service this server is hosting, you will need to change the
+default000.conf virtual host to point to this directory, or make a new specific virtual host.
+this is because there are hard coded paths in the /ace-encode/ files, the path must be  /var/www/DiskRipper

+sudo cp /etc/apache2/site-available/000-default.conf /etc/apache2/site-available/000-default.conf-bak

 sudo nano /etc/apache2/site-available/000-default.conf

 change the "Document Root" to /var/www/DiskRipper